xp44mm/Notebook/F#/Introducing Function Values.md

 ### Using Local Functions

 Partial application is one way in which functions can be computed rather than simply defined.
 This technique becomes very powerful when combined with additional local definitions.
-Here’s a simple and practical example, representing an idea common in graphics programming:
+Here's a simple and practical example, representing an idea common in graphics programming:

 ```F#
 open System.Drawing